Cardano-After-Dark/dred/onchain/temp/dred-network-registry.api.md

 // src/settings/ProtocolSettings.typeInfo.ts:299:5 - (ae-forgotten-export) The symbol "NodeOperatorSettingsLike_2" needs to be exported by the entry point index.d.ts
 // src/settings/ProtocolSettings.typeInfo.ts:300:5 - (ae-forgotten-export) The symbol "NeighborhoodSettingsLike_2" needs to be exported by the entry point index.d.ts
 // src/settings/ProtocolSettings.typeInfo.ts:319:5 - (ae-forgotten-export) The symbol "ProtocolSettings" needs to be exported by the entry point index.d.ts
-// src/settings/ProtocolSettings.typeInfo.ts:335:5 - (ae-forgotten-export) The symbol "ErgoProtocolSettings" needs to be exported by the entry point index.d.ts
 // src/settings/ProtocolSettings.typeInfo.ts:348:5 - (ae-forgotten-export) The symbol "ProtocolSettingsLike" needs to be exported by the entry point index.d.ts
 // src/settings/ProtocolSettings.typeInfo.ts:388:13 - (ae-forgotten-export) The symbol "DelegateDatum$Cip68RefToken_5" needs to be exported by the entry point index.d.ts
 // src/settings/ProtocolSettings.typeInfo.ts:389:13 - (ae-forgotten-export) The symbol "DelegationDetail_6" needs to be exported by the entry point index.d.ts